OMP-49/Stock-bazaar/README.md

 ## Information about your submission

-1. Name and email: add your name and email here.
+1. Name and email: Om Prakash Prajapath oprajapath@umass.edu.
-2. Team member name and email: add team member info. say none if this is a solo submission
+2. Team member name and email: Sai Vineeth Kumar Dara sdara@umass.edu
 3. Number of late days used for this lab: say zero if none used
 4. Number of late days used so far including this lab: say zero if none used.